duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_basic_tutorial.md

 ## The Wonderful `duckpan new` Command

 This tutorial will walk through each file and line of code necessary to build and test the example Spice.
 However, for building your own Instant Answer, we've created a tool that **automatically creates the necessary boilerplate files**, with all of the correct naming conventions.

+The `duckpan new` tool will create the following Spice files for you automatically, with the correct paths and naming conventions inside each file:

+- The backend Perl file with the right name, in the `DDG/Spice/` directory
+- The frontend handlebars and JavaScript files, in the `share/spice/` directory
+- The test file, in the `t/` testing directory

 This allows you to focus on what makes your Spice unique.

 To use this tool, follow these instructions: